Skills Management

 Core elements on the way to a skills-based organization

-To successfully implement the skills management approach, three core areas are critical: targeted integration into personnel-related processes, selection of skills management software that fits your specifics needs, and an accompanying change management initiative to overcome resistance.
-Together, these elements form the foundation for successful skills management that improves the alignment of employee skills with business goals and leads to higher workforce satisfaction.
+To successfully implement the skills management approach, four core areas are critical.
+This includes defining your specific target for skills management, ensuring a seamless integration into personnel-related processes, selecting a skills management software tailored to your unique organizational requirements, and implementing a change management initiative to address any potential resistance.
+Together, these elements form the foundation for a successful skills management initiative that improves the alignment of employee skills with business goals and leads to higher workforce satisfaction.

 More information about the core elements is available in our Ultimate Guide.